ibm-cloud-docs/containers/vpc_network_policy.md

    </tr>
    </tbody>
    </table>
-   <p>`*` Alternatively, to allow the inbound traffic for ALB healthchecks, you can create a single inbound rule and outbound rule to allow all incoming and outgoing traffic on port 80.</p><p class="important">On 05 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
-If you currently allow inbound traffic from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 05 July.
-After the migration, you can remove the Cloudflare IP address rules.
-For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>
+   <p>`*` Alternatively, to allow the inbound traffic for ALB healthchecks, you can create a single inbound rule and outbound rule to allow all incoming and outgoing traffic on port 80.</p>
 6. In the **Outbound rules** section, create the following rules by clicking **Create**.

    <p class="note">ACL rules are applied to traffic in a specific order.
 If you must create custom rules to allow other traffic to or from your worker nodes on this subnet, be sure to set the custom rules' **Priority** before final the rule that denies all traffic.
 If you add a rule after the deny rule, your rule is ignored, because the packet matches the deny rule and is blocked and removed before it can reach your rule.</p>